 Conferencing, again.
 Again!

 It might get tedious but it’s news nevertheless, and good news indeed!
 After getting on the road again this summer after a pandemic-inflicted break, in September I was even able to go to a conference abroad again.
-This was my first time on the international ‘conf trail’ presenting some work a colleague (also present at the conference) and myself had done with regard to Academic Advisory Panels.
+This was my first time on the international ‘conf trail’ presenting some work on science studies, precisely a paper a colleague and myself had elaborated with regard to Academic Advisory Panels.

 The conference was the 36th annual gathering of the Consortium of Higher Education Researchers, which abbreviates as CHER.
-Nice, folks!
-This year’s conference was held in Luxembourg, a country, I’ve never been before.
+Nice pun, folks!
+This year’s conference was held in Luxembourg, a country I’ve never been before.
 Actually, it wasn’t held in Luxembourg Ville, the capital, but Esch-sur-Alzette, a smaller town an hour’s drive away from the big city.
-And, well, actually, it was in Esch either, but rather on the campus at Belval, a ten minute train drive from the small town.
+And, well, actually, it wasn’t in Esch either, but rather on the campus at Belval, a ten minute train ride from the small town.

 And the academic outcome, one might ask?
 Well, as usual with such gigantic conferences (eight parallel tracks of presentations, no less), it was more about meeting some people, listening to some work that has already been published or will be published soon and wondering about how some presenters still have horrible powerpoint presentations that obscure rather than further understanding.
 The presentation of my colleague and myself was underwhelming: Our panel chair didn’t show up, so the speakers organised timekeeping and such themselves.
 We were the third and last presentation and as we had twenty minutes in total, everyone only spoke ten minutes.
 Not a lot for eight hours of travel to and more than that fro.
 And the audience consisted in only the speakers plus three or four more people, ie less than ten in total.
 That was due to the fact that our topic didn’t chime in with any of the major panels and was thus put into the open track.

-Still, I’m not disappointed as I knew what awaits me and was merely interested in Luxembourg and the CHER people.
-And thus CHER people do have a knack for karaoke, I must say…
+Still, I’m not disappointed as I knew what would await me and was merely interested in Luxembourg and the CHER people.
+And these CHER people do have a knack for karaoke, I must say…

 Share